Doctor Vitamin Recommendation from Dr. Rahl

 Which Vitamins and Supplements Does Dr. Rahl Take?

 - Vitamin D 25 mcg (1,000 IU) – The only way to know for sure how much vitamin D you need is to have your blood level checked, which Dr. Rahl has done annually during her physical exam.
 Ideally, she would like her vitamin D level to stay between 40-50 ng/mL.
-Based on these parameters, Dr. Rahl has determined she needs a total of 75 mcg (3,000 IU) vitamin D per day.
-Cooper Complete multivitamins have 50 mcg (2,000 IU), so she adds a 25 mcg (1,000 IU) standalone Cooper Complete Vitamin D softgel to reach the total amount her body needs†.
+Based on these parameters, Dr. Rahl has determined she needs to add to the vitamin D in your daily Cooper Complete multivitamin -50 mcg (2,000 IU), so she adds a 125 mcg (5,000 IU) standalone Cooper Complete Vitamin D softgel to reach the total amount her body needs†.

 - Rahl mentioned she would take Cooper Complete Advanced Omega-3 if it weren’t for the large amount of fatty fish she incorporates into her diet.
 The American Heart Association recommends eating at least two 3.5 ounce servings of fatty fish, such as salmon, each week.
 Dr. Rahl greatly exceeds that amount.
 She eats at least six servings of salmon weekly!